-Examples of pieces of equipment that would be placed on a micro-property are Electric Vehicle Chargers (also known as Electric Vehicle Supply Equipment (EVSE) or electric car chargers), vending machines of any sort, Automated Teller Machines (ATM), Helium hot spots, 5G nodes, parking spots, shipping container farms (for growing plants or even for growing mushrooms), digital out-of-home (DOOH) advertisements.
+Examples of pieces of equipment that would be placed on a micro-property are Electric Vehicle Chargers (also known as Electric Vehicle Supply Equipment (EVSE) or electric car chargers), vending machines of any sort, hydrogen fuel stations, Automated Teller Machines (ATM), Helium hot spots, 5G nodes, parking spots, shipping container farms (for growing plants or even for growing mushrooms), digital out-of-home (DOOH) advertisements.

 Opportunities for Growth

 As this website has grown over the past year (and I along with it – heck, I’ve never thought about buying art from a vending machine before), the definition of micro-real estate has become a bit more lax, since we’ve included Ghost Kitchens and the “spots” – Parking Spots, RV Pads, and Boat Slips.
 So, we’ve changed the definition to be broader – a small piece of commercial real estate (CRE) that can be leased or sold to a vendor.

 The intent is not for people to live on a micro-property – micro-real estate is not a smaller iteration of a tiny home or tube hotel.
 Micro-properties are usually on CRE in high foot traffic areas, so that many customers can interact with the equipment, or there is a high demand for a spot.
 There could even be temporary micro-real estate in the form of desirable parking spots for sporting events or concerts – we’ll have to think about how to add that feature.